Podchaser Logo

 42:26

-happen when you know that you're
+what's going to happen when you know that

-going to be strengthened
+you're going to be strengthened

-with all the power and the
+with all the power and the fullness

-fullness that comes from God.
-So
+that comes from God.
+So when you fall,

-when you fall rather than beat
+rather than beat yourself up, pick

-yourself up, pick yourself back up
+yourself back up with

-with God loves me.
-The
+God loves me.
+The enemy is going

 42:49

 listen to your feelings.
-God's Word is more real than what
+God's word is more real than what

 42:51

 you feel.
-Just keep saying it
+Just keep saying it until

 42:58

-loves me.
 God loves me.
 God loves me.

 43:01